httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

    2. Let char be the result of removing the first character of input_string.
    3. Append char to output_string.
 4. Return output_string.

-### Parsing a Dictionary from Text {#parse-dictionary}

-Given an ASCII string as input_string, return an ordered map of (key, item). input_string is modified to remove the parsed value.

-1. Let dictionary be an empty, ordered map.
-2. While input_string is not empty:
-   1. Let this_key be the result of running Parsing a Key from Text ({{parse-key}}) with input_string.
-   2. If dictionary already contains the name this_key, there is a duplicate; fail parsing.
-   3. Consume the first character of input_string; if it is not "=", fail parsing.
-   4. Let member be the result of running Parsing a Parameterized Member from Text ({{parse-param}}) with input_string.
-   6. Add name this_key with value member to dictionary.
-   7. Discard any leading OWS from input_string.
-   8. If input_string is empty, return dictionary.
-   9. Consume the first character of input_string; if it is not COMMA, fail parsing.
-   0. Discard any leading OWS from input_string.
-   1. If input_string is empty, there is a trailing comma; fail parsing.
-3. No structured data has been found; return dictionary (which is empty).

-### Parsing an Item from Text {#parse-item}

-Given an ASCII string as input_string, return an item. input_string is modified to remove the parsed value.

-1. If the first character of input_string is a "-" or a DIGIT, process input_string as a number ({{parse-number}}) and return the result.
-2. If the first character of input_string is a DQUOTE, process input_string as a string ({{parse-string}}) and return the result.
-3. If the first character of input_string is "\*", process input_string as a byte sequence ({{parse-binary}}) and return the result.
-4. If the first character of input_string is "?", process input_string as a Boolean ({{parse-boolean}}) and return the result.
-5. If the first character of input_string is an ALPHA, process input_string as a token ({{parse-token}}) and return the result.
-6. Otherwise, the item type is unrecognized; fail parsing.

 ### Parsing a Number from Text {#parse-number}